Dog-Face-Development/Auto-Anouncements/CONTRIBUTING.md

-# Contributing to %PROGRAM NAME%
+# Contributing to Auto Announcements

 🎉 Thanks for taking the time to contribute! 🎉